Nemesianus: Didactic poetry

+"Olympius Nemesianus" a work on the arts of fishing (Halieutica) and one on sailing (Nautica).

 Two fragments exist of a poem about bird catching (De aucupio), which are sometimes attributed to Nemesianus, although this attribution is considered doubtful.

 The Eclogues

 Four eclogues, formerly attributed to Titus Calpurnius Siculus, are now generally considered to be by Nemesianus.

 The Praise of Hercules

 The Praise of Hercules, sometimes printed in Claudian's works, may be by him.

 Editions

 Complete edition of the works attributed to him in Emil Baehrens, Poetae Latini Minores, iii.
 (1881); Cynegetica: ed.
 Moritz Haupt (with Ovid's Halieutica and Grattius) 1838, and R. Stern, with Grattius (1832); Italian translation with notes by L. F. Valdrighi (1876).
 The four eclogues are printed with those of Calpurnius in the editions of H. Schenkl (1885) and Charles Haines Keene (1887); see L. Cisorio, Studio sulle Egloghe di Nemesiano (1895) and Dell' imitazione nelle Egloghe di Nemesiano (1896); and M. Haupt, De Carminibus Bucolicis Calpurnii et Nemesiani (1853), the chief treatise on the subject.
 The text of the Cynegetica, the Eclogues, and the doubtful Fragment on Bird-Catching were published in Vol. II of Minor Latin Poets (Loeb Classical Library with English translations (1934).